Golf driving range basics for beginners

 EQUIPMENT NEEDED

-A set of golf clubs (or at least one club you can practice with).
-If you don’t have your own clubs, I highly suggest checking out second hand options like Facebook Marketplace to find a cheap set to start out with!
+• A set of golf clubs (or at least one club you can practice with).
+Check with the golf course/range to see if you can rent clubs!
+If you want to buy your own clubs, I highly suggest checking out second hand options like Facebook Marketplace to find a cheap set to start out with!

-Clothes you can easily move in.
-You don’t have to wear golf apparel to the driving range (unless you’re going to a fancy one)
+• Clothes you can easily move in.
+You don’t have to wear golf apparel to the driving range (unless you’re going to one at a golf course that enforces a dress code)

 COST